 Have you backed up your computer recently?
 Find out how.

-By using an online service you can have your photos printed without even leaving home, by uploading them from your computer.
+By using an online service you can have your photos printed without even leaving home, by uploading them from your computer or phone.

-You can use the High Street chains’ websites, or choose from the online-only developers, in all cases uploading photos directly from your computer.
+You can use the High Street chains’ websites, or choose from the online-only developers.

 A quick Google will reveal several photographic printing company names from the pre-digital era that offer a website service, along with a slew of new kids on the internet block.